 Log Formats and Versioning

-Cisco Secure Access stores zipped comma-separated values (CSV) log files in either Cisco's managed AWS S3 bucket or your own AWS S3 bucket.
-Each log file displays multiple columns of information extracted from your Secure Access logs.
-A log file may have additional fields that are not shown on the Secure Access reports.
+Secure Access stores zipped CSV log files in Cisco's managed AWS S3 bucket or your own AWS S3 bucket.
+Each log file displays multiple columns of information that are extracted from your Secure Access logs.
+A log file may have additional fields that are not shown in the Secure Access reports.

-The latest version of the Secure Access log format is version 9 (v9).
+The latest version of the Secure Access log format is v9.

 Note: Logs are not always chronological and are not always in the specific time bucket based on the timestamp of the log event.